barszczmm/django-wpadmin/README.rst

 * Left menu can be pinned (fixed CSS position) or unpinned and collapsed or expanded
 * Awesome `Font Awesome <http://fortawesome.github.com/Font-Awesome/>`_ icons supported in both menus
 * Multiple AdminSite's support with possibility to have different menus, colors and title for each one
-* Supports Django 1.3.x, 1.4.x, 1.5.x
+* Supports Django 1.4.x and 1.5.x
+* WordPress look and feel for objects lists

 TODO
 ----
-* WordPress look and feel for tables, inputs, buttons
+* WordPress look and feel for objects edit pages
 * TinyMCE integration with WordPress theme
 * `django-filebrowser <https://github.com/sehmaschine/django-filebrowser>`_ integration
 * Bookmarks support